 When most people think of garnet, a red gemstone immediately comes to mind.
 The name is derived from “gernet,” a 14th century word meaning a deep red color.
 It also comes from the Latin “granatus,” which means grain seed (think of the color of a pomegranate seed).

 While red is the most common, garnet can be found in many colors.
 It can be colorless, white, gray, brown or black.
 It can also be yellow, green, pink, purplish red, orange-red and violet red.

 Until the late 20th century, garnet was said to exist in every color but blue.
 However, a discovery in Madagascar in the 1990s revealed garnets that changed from greenish blue to blue-green in daylight to purple in incandescent light.

 3. It is the birthstone for January

-Garnet has been the birthstone for those born in January since 1912.
-It is also Connecticut’s state mineral, the gemstone of New York and represents a second anniversary.
+In addition to being the birthstone for those born in the first month of the year, garnet is also Connecticut’s state mineral, the gemstone of New York and represents a second anniversary.